 For more detailed information on how data-driven attribution works, download the Data-driven attribution methodologyPDF (which is only available in English).

 Data-driven attribution requires a certain amount of data to create a precise model for how your conversions should be attributed.
 Because of this, not all advertisers will see the "Data-driven" model.
-As a general guideline, for this model to be available, you must have at least 3,000 ad interactions in supported networks, and a conversion action must have at least 300 conversions within 30 days.
+As a general guideline, for this model to be available, you must have at least 3,000 Google.com search clicks in supported networks, and a conversion action must have at least 300 conversions within 30 days.
 We can start preparing a data-driven model from the moment you receive the minimum necessary attribution data.
 Once we have collected sufficient data for the model for 30 consecutive days, you'll see the data in Google Ads.
 If you don't have enough data, you won't see an option to use data-driven attribution.

 Because eligibility for data-driven attribution is determined by the data for each conversion action, you may see data-driven attribution for some of your conversion actions, and not for others.